Hulda Regehr Clark: Death

 Clark died on 3 September 2009 in Chula Vista, California, of multiple myeloma (a blood and bone cancer).
 In memoriam, Oskar Thorvaldsson of the Self Health Resource Center, recalled that he first learned that she had been diagnosed by a doctor to have died from arthritis and spinal cord injury.
-A month later, on 6 October, her family published a summary of the cause of death being multiple myeloma, a blood and bone cancer, as "the most likely cause".
+A month later, on 6 October, her family published a summary of her death, mentioning that her doctors had diagnosed her with multiple myeloma, a blood and bone cancer, as "the most likely cause".